bachvietdo01/bachvietdo01.github.io/_posts/2025-06-09-intro-diffusion-models.md

 ## Putting it all together into Practice

+Alright, that's enough foundation and let's dive into the codes.

 #### Step 0: define $p_{\text{init}}$ as Standard Normal distribution and the target distribution is a 11-component mixture of normals.

 ```